Notebook: 25 February 2015 | MUSICAL INTERLUDE | ALBUM COVER DESIGN

 I still have the album, dog-eared from its travels – and when my children were younger we’d occasionally dig it out and pogo around the kitchen together.
 The cover photo of the band: Paul Simonon, Joe Strummer and Mick Jones (drummer Topper Headon was still to join the group) was shot near the Roundhouse in London’s Camden Town by photographer Kate Simon.
 The back cover features a picture of the Notting Hill Carnival riots from 1976 which Strummer and Simonon attended and which influenced their songwriting.
 The inner sleeve photos were by Pennie Smith.

-Arriving back in the UK in late September 1979 I was penniless and in search of my first design job and my time was spent hitch-hiking between my parent’s house in Leicester, my friend Dick’s flat in Coventry and job interviews in London.
+Arriving back in the UK in late September 1979 I was penniless and in search of my first design job and my time was spent hitch-hiking between my parent’s house in Leicester, friends’ houses in Coventry and job interviews in London.

 In February 1980 London called for me.
 I bundled my clothes and Clash albums into Dad’s car and I took up my first design job at the book publisher Mitchell Beasley based in Soho – and the Clash’s iconic third album became the soundtrack to my fledgling career as a young designer in London.